Practical exposure correction via compensation: Modeling exposure correction

-In this way, we clearly point out the critical component of the exposure correction task, then focus on estimating the exposure-sensitive compensation while correcting exposure.
-Next, we will introduce how to design an effective algorithm for acquiring it.
+By identifying the critical component of the exposure correction task, we can then concentrate on estimating the exposure-sensitive compensation during the exposure correction process.
+The ensuing section elaborates on the design of an effective algorithm for accurately achieving this compensation.